All Episodes

 Trump's going to be the nominee.

-Everybody let's get behind this guy.
+Everybody, let's get behind this guy.

-Trump, you know, give these guys the SantaS.
+Trump, you know, give these guys DeSantis.

-Give them a vice presidency.
+Give him a vice presidency.

-Give these guys an office, you know, something in office, and let's take the Democrats down because if we don't, this country is not going to be, you know, the America we wake up to in 2020.
+These guys, an office, you know, something in office, and let's take the Democrats down because if we don't, this country is not going to be, you know, the America we wake up to in 2020.

 Let me ask you a question.